openssl/tools/HOWTO-stage-a-release.md

 If you don't have it and think you should, get an export from someone on the team that has it.

-## SFTP access

-To stage a release, you must have appropriate access to OpenSSL's upload address, `upload@dev.openssl.org`.
-To test this, try to log in with sftp:

-    sftp upload@dev.openssl.org

 ## Prepare your repository checkouts

 -   To stage a release, you need to checkout the release staging tool